svin24/svin24.github.io/content/blog/Framing-accessibility-in-broader-terms.md

 very nice for someone using a 5-year-old phone with a dying battery.
-Your huge JavaScript bundle, unoptimized images, and always-on network requirements are not accessible to users who are on low-bandwidth mobile connections or have a data cap&nbsp;&mdash; you're essentially charging them an extra tax to use your website.
+Your huge JavaScript bundle, unoptimized images, and always-on network requirements are not accessible to users who are on low-bandwidth mobile connections or have a data cap&nbsp;&mdash; you're essentially charging poorer users a tax to use your website.

 Localization is another kind of accessibility, and it requires more effort than